 Our cash deposits are held at Wells Fargo Bank.
 At times, our cash may be uninsured or in deposit accounts that exceed the Federal Deposit Insurance Corporation (FDIC) insurance limit.
 At December 31, 2015, we held approximately \$8,800 of cash in excess of insured amounts.

-Notes to Consolidated Financial Statements December 31, 2015, 2014, and 2013
+Notes to Consolidated Financial Statements December 31, 2015, 2014, and 2013 (In thousands, except for per share data)

 (3) Goodwill and Other Intangible Assets

 (a) Other Intangible Assets and Capitalized Software Development Costs